claws-lab/casper/README.md

 The detailed execution procedure of **CASPER** is given as follows.

 1) Install all required libraries by "pip install -r requirements.txt" (Python 3.6 or higher version is required).
-2) "src/CASPER.py" and "src/library_models.py" include data loading/perturbation creation and training/evaluation parts of CASPER on the LSTM model, respectively.
+2) "src/main.py" and "src/lstm.py" include data loading/perturbation creation and training/evaluation parts of CASPER on the LSTM model, respectively.
-3) "python src/CASPER.py [arguments]" will execute CASPER on the LSTM model with arguments, and specific information of the arguments are as follows.
+3) "python src/main.py [arguments]" will execute CASPER on the LSTM model with arguments, and specific information of the arguments are as follows.

 ````
 --data_path: path of an input dataset (e.g., data/wikipedia.tsv)
 --epochs: number of epochs for training (default: 50)
 --gpu: GPU number will be used for experiments (default: 0)
---output: name of the output log file (e.g., wikipedia)
+--output: name of the output log file (e.g., wikipedia_stability)
---num_pert: number of perturbations (default: 1)
+--num_perturbation: number of input perturbations (default: 1)
+--max_seq_len: maximum sequence length for CASPER perturbation (default: 50)
+--test_data_ratio: last K% of interactions of each user will be used as test data (default: 0.1)
+--batch_size: mini-batch size for training (default: 1024)
+--learning_rate: learning rate for training (default: 0.001)
 ````

-Note that **CASPER** is a gray-box perturbation framework, which can be applied to any sequential recommendation models.
+Note that **CASPER** is a ***model-agnostic*** perturbation framework, which can be applied to any recommendation models.
 The provided codes are targeting a LSTM model, and you can customize the code to your models.

 Demo